 Food sources of collagen include all animal proteins: meat, poultry, eggs, seafood, and dairy.
 Legumes are rich in collagen-promoting nutrients.
 Remember that hydrochloric acid is essential for digestive breakdown of proteins, especially animal proteins (see section above on HCL), and therefore just eating more protein is not enough.

 There are several types of collagen.
 Type I is the type that most improves the health and strength of bone, hair, skin, and nails.
 Type II supports cartilage the most, which is very important for all joints, including spinal.
-I recommend Vital Proteins Collagen Peptides by Vital Proteins (Types I and III, in pill form or a powder you can add to shakes, soups, coffee or other beverages) and Type II Available Collagen by Jarrow (in pill form).
-Follow label instructions for dosing.
+I recommend Vital Proteins Collagen Peptides by Vital Proteins (in pill form or a powder you can add to shakes, soups, coffee or other beverages) and Type II Available Collagen by Jarrow (in pill form).
+Follow label instructions for dosing for the first three months, then reduce by as much as half.

 A Bone-Rebuilding Supplement Regimen